Tasmania

 Green Hydrogen Price Reduction Scheme

 Under the Tasmanian Renewable Hydrogen Industry Fund, the Tasmanian Government announced an AUD$8 million Green Hydrogen Price Reduction scheme in October 2023, intended to help create both supply and demand for locally made green hydrogen.
 Successful applicants would receive funding on a per kilogram basis of green hydrogen sold to end-users; eligible projects must produce and supply green hydrogen in Tasmania targeting 2025 commencement with all hydrogen to be sold locally.
-Applications for this funding support closed on 6 December 2023.
+In May 2024, the Tasmanian Government announced Countrywide Hydrogen, part of ReNu Energy, as the successful applicant under the AUD$8 million scheme.

 Industry Activation Study